-In order to enroll in the following Humanities class, students must be eligible for admission to ENGL 101 or ESOL 101.
+In order to enroll in the follow ing Humanities class, students must be eligible for admission to ENGL 101 or ESOL 101.

-- 115. HONORS HUMANITIES.
+115. HONORS HUMANITIES.
 (3, 0, 3).
-An introduction to the various modes (literature, art, music, etc.) by which human values are expressed. - 151.
-THE HUMANISTIC TRADITION I. (3, 0, 3).
-A chronological survey of culture from prehistoric times through the sixteenth century as revealed in art, music, literature, history and philosophy; uses primary sources to analyze ideas and issues relevant to the human condition and human values. - 152.
-THE HUMANISTIC TRADITION II.
+Introduction to the various modes (literature, art, music, etc.) by which human values are expressed.

+151. THE HUMANISTIC TRADITION I. (3, 0, 3).
+Chronological survey of culture from prehistoric times through the sixteenth century as revealed in art, music, literature, history and philosophy; uses primary sources to analyze ideas and issues relevant to the human condition and human values.

+152. THE HUMANISTIC TRADITION II.
 (3, 0, 3).
-A chronological survey of culture from the seventeenth century to the present as revealed in art, music, literature, history and philosophy; uses primary sources to analyze ideas and issues relevant to the human condition and human values. - 200.
-IDEAS AND ISSUES.
+Chronological survey of culture from the seventeenth century to the present as revealed in art, music, literature, history and philosophy; uses primary sources to analyze ideas and issues relevant to the human condition and human values.

+200. IDEAS AND ISSUES.
 (3, 0, 3).
-Thematically organized, flexible content course that offers an interdisciplinary study of selected topics, such as Myth, War, the City, the Family, Heroes, etc. Topics change every two years.
-May be taken twice for a total of six hours credit. - 300.
-THEMES IN THE HUMANITIES.
+Topics change every two years.
+May be repeated for a total of six hours credit.
+Thematically organized, flexible content course that offers an interdisciplinary study of selected topics, such as Myth, War, the City, the Family, Heroes, etc.

+300. THEMES IN THE HUMANITIES.
 (3, 0, 3).
-An interdisciplinary examination of significant themes or concepts relevant to the humanistic tradition, such as the impact of computers in society, the Baroque era, Romanticism in western culture.
-May be taken twice for a total of six hours credit. - 310.
-INTRODUCTION TO CANADA.
+May be repeated for a total of six hours credit.
+Interdisciplinary examination of significant themes or concepts relevant to the humanistic tradition, such as the impact of computers in society, the Baroque era, Romanticism in western culture.

+310. INTRODUCTION TO CANADA.
 (3, 0, 3).
-An interdisciplinary introduction to Canada including geography, literature, history, art, sociology and folklore.
+Interdisciplinary introduction to Canada including geography, literature, history, art, sociology and folklore.